 The DDRDP does not restrict projects by location, however, each grant application must represent an individual digester project at a unique project site (i.e., dairy operation).
-Please note that the "Community Impact" specifications/guidelines will need to be addressed for each project. - 18.
+Please note that the "Community Impact" specifications/guidelines will need to be addressed for each project. - 16.
 Can applicants include more than three letters of support?

-Page 14 of the RGA "Community Impact" requests that applicants submit "up to three letters of support..." with their application.
-Applicants may submit more than three letters of support, but they will not receive additional points in the scoring criteria. - 19.
+The Community Impact section of the RGA requests that applicants submit "up to three letters of support..." with their application.
+Applicants may submit more than three letters of support, but they will not receive additional points in the scoring criteria. - 17.
 Is the DDRDP grant solicitation highly competitive?
 CDFA anticipates that the grant solicitation will be highly competitive.
-During the 2019 DDRDP solicitation only 60% of the applicants that submitted applications received a grant award.

-- 20. If interconnection happens after November 30, 2022 due to utility delays, will the recipient still receive reimbursement?
+During the 2022 DDRDP solicitation, only 52% of the applicants that submitted applications received a grant award. - 18.
+If interconnection happens after August 31, 2026, due to utility delays, will the recipient still receive reimbursement?
 Are there clawback provisions?
-The grant term is December 1, 2020 November 30, 2022 and DDRDP funds must be fully liquidated by June 30, 2023.
-In cases of exceptional circumstances, CDFA may review and consider grant extensions.
-CDFA does not have specific "clawback" provisions but will withhold 10% of the grant funds until a Critical Project Review Report, Final Performance Report, Final Invoice, and resolution of any project concerns are completed. - 21.
-Can the grant funds be used as down payment toward a bank loan?
+The anticipated grant term is expected to be between March 1, 2024 to August 31, 2026.
+CDFA does not have specific "clawback" provisions but will withhold 10% of the grant funds until a Critical Project Review Report, Final Performance Report, Final Invoice, and resolution of any project concerns are completed. - 19.
+Can the grant funds be used as a down payment toward a bank loan?

 If awarded funds, recipients will be reimbursed for actual, allowable project costs on a quarterly basis.
-While reimbursement of project costs would not appear to constitute a down payment toward a bank loan, applicants should contact their financial institutions with any questions regarding loans and/or down payments. - 22.
-Where can applicants find a list of required permits?
+While reimbursement of project costs would not appear to constitute a down payment toward a bank loan, applicants should contact their financial institutions with any questions regarding loans and/or down payments.

+- 20. Where can applicants find a list of required permits?